 The Best Alarm Clocks for Sleepyheads

 Say goodbye to frazzled mornings with alarms designed with the ADHD brain in mind.
-You’ll never sleep in again with features like vibration, aromatherapy, and even a puzzle that must be completed to turn off the alarm.
+You’ll never sleep in again with features like vibration, aromatherapy, and even a simulated sunrise that give your brain an early-morning boost.

-Like many other adults with attention deficit hyperactivity disorder (ADHD), I struggle to wake up in the morning.
+Like many other adults with attention deficit hyperactivity disorder (ADHD or ADD), I struggle to wake up in the morning.
 My alarm clock buzzes, chortles, and even vibrates, but I have an amazing talent for turning it off and going back to sleep.

 My clients (I’m an ADHD coach) are equally talented.
 Despite their best efforts to get out of bed on time, many are late to rise on a daily basis.
 I’ve had them try setting multiple alarm clocks, positioning their alarm clocks across the room, even placing alarm clocks inside their pillows.
 All to no avail.
 Surely there’s an ADHD tool that will help them rise and shine.
 Right?

-I began my quest at ADHD-oriented sites like addwarehouse.com.
-I found great timers, but little in the way of a surefire alarm clock.
+When I began my quest, I found a lot of great timers, but little in the way of a surefire alarm clock.

-The closest I found was the Shake Awake ($34.95 from epill.com).
+The closest I found was the Shake Awake ($17.99).
 Unfortunately, this vibrating, tuck-inside-your-pillow device didn’t create enough of a ruckus for sleepyheads like my clients and me.
 We need a foghorn.

 Then it occurred to me: adults with ADHD aren’t the only folks who have trouble waking.
 How about people who are seeing- or hearing-impaired?
 A few mouse clicks later, and voila!
 I discovered that “adaptive technology” retailers carry lots of industrial-strength alarm clocks.

-At maxiaids.com, I came across two possibilities, including the Motivator.
-This $14.95 vibrating device attaches to your existing alarm clock and goes under your mattress or inside your pillow to shake you out of bed.
-Or, if you’ve ever wondered what it’s like to be a deer in the headlights, there’s the $19.95 Hi-Power Strobe Light.
-Then there’s the $54.95 Sonic Boom from sonicalert.com.
+At maxiaids.com, I came across one possibility.
+If you’ve ever wondered what it’s like to be a deer in the headlights, there’s the $73.75 Alarm Clock and Vibes Bedshaker, which flashes a bright light and shakes your bed.
+Then there’s the $29.50 Sonic Boom, available on Amazon or from sonicalert.com.
 In addition to shaking your bed and flashing lights, it generates a 113-decibel shriek.

-During my research, I met a woman who swore by the Progression Wake Up Clock (3), which I found for $49.95 at hammacher.com.
+During my research, I met a woman who swore by progression wake-up clocks, which are made by a few brands — this Philips Wake-up Light is a good place to start.
 Over a 30-minute period, it gradually wakens you with light, nature sounds, and aromatherapy.
 Something soothing to start the day, kind of makes you go ahhhhhhh.

-My friend Cali, a notorious insomniac with a flair for feng-shui, suggested the Zen Alarm Clock ($109.95 from now-zen.com).
+My friend Cali, who can never sleep and has a flair for feng-shui, suggested the Zen Alarm Clock (starting at $139.95 from now-zen.com).
 Since I’m always looking for ways to calm the ADHD mind, this sounded appealing.
 It turns out that Now & Zen’s headquarters is just a few miles from my house.
-I went over to sneak a peek, returning with their $139.95 Zen Timepiece (4).
+I went over to sneak a peek, returning with a zen timepiece.
 The literature claims that this clock can “awaken the soul,” and, as I discovered the next morning, that’s not far from the truth.
 First once, then with increasing frequency, it sounded the gentle, soothing chimes that one associates with mountain monasteries.
 After 10 minutes, it coaxed me out of bed.
 I felt calm and refreshed.

 Only one hitch: The effect was so relaxing that I just had to try it again.
 So I reset the alarm and crawled back into bed.